Democrats and Depoliticizing Markets

 City Council President Lisa Bender accurately noted: “We don’t have enough homes for people who want to live here.
 Increasing our housing supply is part of the solution.”

 San Francisco was long dominated by anti-housing activists who claimed to support “affordable housing” but really reduced the supply while driving up prices.
 These people were working diligently to destroy the housing market while claiming it would create utopias.
-Apartments that once rented for a few hundreds dollars when I lived there are now in the $5000 per month price range.
-These “activists” destroy the diversity of the city by driving out minorities and lower income groups.
+Apartments that once rented for a few hundreds dollars when I lived there are now in the $5000 per month range.
+These “activists” destroyed the diversity of the city by driving out minorities and lower income groups.

 Even here reforms toward freer markets are creeping back.
 The city often used parking as an excuse to deny permits.
 Each new building required additional parking spaces, but such space was at a premium and often impossible to supply.
 This means no new building or rejection of measures that would increase population density.
 In other words, this little regulation over something minor, parking, had large ramifications on the supply of housing.